Fenstanton: Government

-As a civil parish, Fenstanton has a parish council consisting of twelve councillors.
+As a civil parish, Fenstanton has a parish council consisting of thirteen councillors.
 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Fenstanton is a district ward and is represented on the district council by one councillor.
 The highest tier of local government is Cambridgeshire County Council which has administration buildings in Alconbury.
 Fenstanton is part of the electoral division of The Hemingfords and Fen Stanton and is represented on the county council by one councillor.

 Fenstanton was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Fenstanton became a part of the county of Cambridgeshire.

 At Westminster, Fenstanton is in the parliamentary constituency of Huntingdon, and elects one Member of Parliament by the first past the post system of election.
 From 2001 to 2024 the MP was Jonathan Djanogly of the Conservative Party.
 In 2024 Ben Obese-Jecty was elected as the new Conservative MP.